matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine a huge video prediction model, with 10s to 100s of trillions of parameters, trained on many thousands of hours of YouTube cooking videos, DIY, home improvement, exercise, gardening, etc., or on many thousands of hours of high-quality robot data.
+>Imagine a huge predictive model trained on thousands of hours of YouTube cooking videos, DIY, home improvement, cleaning, gardening, along with thousands of hours of robot interaction data.
 <br><br>
+It seems increasingly clear that huge models are going to play a large role in the future of robot learning.

-We are starting to see hints of the capabilities and scaling laws of *huge* neural network models---like [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3) for text.
+In 2020, we are starting to see hints of the capabilities and scaling laws of *huge* neural network models---like [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3) for text.
-#But what might such scaling laws look like in video?
+But what might such scaling laws look like in video?
 What will massively scaled video predictive models be capable of?
 <!--But what do these look like for general video predictive models?
 A generative model of reality?-->
 And what will they enable?
 For robot learning specifically, and for bringing advances from information tech to the physical world more generally?